Plugin Categories

 What happens:

-- Core provides infrastructure and quality enforcement
+- core provides infrastructure and quality enforcement

-- jutsu-nextjs provides Next.js implementation knowledge
+- nextjs (Framework) provides Next.js implementation knowledge

-- jutsu-typescript ensures type safety throughout
+- typescript (Language) ensures type safety throughout

-- do-frontend-development handles UI components
+- frontend (Discipline) handles UI components

 - Validation hooks run automatically (via core):